twilio/twilio-python/README.rst

 the current environment.

 We suggest storing your credentials as environment variables.
 Why?
-You’ll never have to worry about committing your credentials and accidentally posting them somewhere public.
+You'll never have to worry about committing your credentials and accidentally posting them somewhere public.

 .. code:: python